PrismaticFlower/WorldEdit/docs/D3D12 Abstraction.md

 The entire public API is found in `gpu/rhi.hpp`.
 Additional public helpers can be found in the headers in `gpu/` but not in the subfolders.

 ### Resource Binding
-Resource (SRV/UAV/CBV) binding is mostly focused around Shader Model 6.6 bindless support.
+Shader resource view binding is mostly focused around Shader Model 6.6 bindless support.
 With APIs for creating resource views returning a struct with a single member containing the index of the view's descriptor in the descriptor heap.
 The descriptor heap itself for resource views is abstracted away and hidden from the user code.
-This gives a simple and powerful interface, although it does drop support for old GPUs.
-Which is regrettable but I wanted to focus on learning what an interface using modern techniques could look like.
+This gives a simple and powerful interface.

 ```c++
 struct resource_view {